aravinth2k/handgesture_control_car/README.md

 python code search to detect your hand and retrive your Thumb finger position based on the thumb direction our car going to move

-Thumb face UP - Car Moves FORWARD
+Thumb face UP - Car Moves FORWARD and viceversa

-Thumb face RIGHT - Car turns RIGHT
+Thumb face RIGHT - Car turns RIGHT and viceversa